RasaHQ/rasa/docs/slots.rst

         initial_value: "human"

-There are two ways that slots are set during a conversation:
+There are multiple ways that slots are set during a conversation:

 Slots Set from NLU
 ~~~~~~~~~~~~~~~~~~